 Chris Norby, Director

-Mr. Norby took state office after winning a special election to fill former Assemblyman Mike Duvall’s seat in January 2010.
-Prior to serving in the Assembly, he spent 7 years on the Orange County Board of Supervisors and served on the Fullerton City Council from 1984-2002, including three years as Mayor.
+Prior to serving in the Assembly, Mr. Norby spent 7 years on the Orange County Board of Supervisors and served on the Fullerton City Council from 1984-2002, including three years as Mayor.
 A longtime champion of private property rights, Assemblyman Norby wrote “Redevelopment: The Unknown Government,” analyzing the distortions caused by fiscalization of land use, sales tax competition and eminent domain abuse.
-Mr. Norby serves as State Chair of Municipal Officials for Redevelopment Reform (MORR) and moderates regional meetings seeking to curb abuses.
+Mr. Norby served as State Chair of Municipal Officials for Redevelopment Reform (MORR) prior to the dissolving of Redevelopment in 2012.

-Sembello was born and raised in Baldwin Park, CA. She was instrumental in forming and leading the Community Alliance for Redevelopment Reform, which led the charge in combating Baldwin Park’s threat to seize over 300 homes and 100 businesses through eminent domain and allowing a developer to bulldoze them.
-Sembello served as a Los Angeles County chair for Proposition 98 and continues her fight in Southern California, as well as statewide with the Alliance.
+Council Member Sembello was born and raised in Baldwin Park, CA, and elected to the City Council in 2013.
+She was instrumental in forming and leading the Community Alliance for Redevelopment Reform, which led the charge in combating Baldwin Park’s threat to seize over 300 homes and 100 businesses through eminent domain and allowing a developer to bulldoze them.
+Ms. Sembello served as a Los Angeles County chair for Proposition 98 and continues her fight in Southern California, as well as statewide with the Alliance.